Minal724/Netflix_Clone/README.md

-It is a Netflix Clone.
+It is a Netflix Clone Website.
 The tech stack used is HTML and CSS.